zann-ojan/lion-parcel-test/README.md

 # Technical Test – Lion Parcel Data Analytic

 ## Overview
-The purpose of this project is to transform raw shipment and customer data into a structured and analysis-ready dataset.
-The final goal is to build a data mart summarizing shipment performance by customer and month, which can be used for dashboards and reporting.
-There are 3 layers for data architecture in this test:
+The goal of this project is to transform raw shipment and customer data into a structured, analysis-ready dataset.
+The final output is a data mart summarizing shipment performance by customer and month, which can later be used for dashboards and business reporting.
+The data architecture for this project consists of three layers:
 1. Bronze layer/Raw layer : Contains unprocessed/raw shipment and customer data.
 2. Silver layer : Cleans and standardizes shipment data (handles duplicates, invalid/missing values, standardizes formats).
 3. Gold layer : Aggregates cleaned data with customer info to create month year shipment performance summaries.